Danny-sc/Tutorial_2/index.md

 #>  9.607539 16.217742 18.393964 16.282659 14.902990
 ```

 We see that while `ems0` uncertainties (`sigmas0`) are similar or larger than the ensemble variabilities, `ems2` uncertainties (`sigmas2`) are smaller than the ensemble variabilities.
-Since the emulators variance is smaller than the uncertainty inherent to the model, the nonimplausible
+Since the emulators variance is smaller than the uncertainty inherent to the model, the non-implausible
 space already contains acceptable matches and is unlikely to
 decrease in size in the next iteration.
 For this reason, we conclude here the iterating process and therefore the tutorial.
-Note that if we could revise the uncertainties present in our model and decrease them, we would then be able to perform other waves of the history matching process and shrink the nonimplausible space down further.
+Note that if we could revise the uncertainties present in our model and decrease them, we would then be able to perform other waves of the history matching process and shrink the non-implausible space down further.

 # Glossary